MaggiN1337/carnd-term1/P1-CarND-LaneLines/writeup_p1.md

 A possible improvement would be to smooth the line positions from one image to another, by defining a maximum difference with something like +-10% for the lowest and highest point of the line.

-Another potential improvement could be to separate the drawn line to 2 or more segments, in order to stick closer to the line especially in curves.
+Another potential improvement could be to separate the drawn lines to 2 or more segments, in order to stick closer to the line especially in curves.